wmcorless/kema/doc/masternode.md

 SETTING UP KEMA MASTERNODE:
 ===========================
 * First set up a VPS server.
-We recommend Amazon Web Services or Digital Ocean.
+We recommend Digital Ocean.
 * Set up an account, and verify your email.

 ### Setting up your VPS